from small one page howto to huge articles all in one place

 -m

-Turn manual feed on for the document.
+Turn on manual feed for the document.

-In addition, the device and font description files for the device used must meet certain requirements: The resolution must be an integer multiple of~72 times the sizescale.
-The ps device uses a resolution of 72000 and a sizescale of 1000.
+The input to grops must be in the format output by described in In addition, the device and font description files for the device used must meet certain requirements.
+The device resolution must be an integer multiple of~72 times the sizescale.
+The device description file must contain a valid paper format; see Each font description file must contain a directive

 pschar code

 where pschar is the PostScript name of the character, and code is its position in the encoding expressed as a decimal integer; valid values are in the range 0 to~255.
 Lines starting with # and blank lines are ignored.
-The code for each character given in the font file must correspond to the code for the character in encoding file, or to the code in the default encoding for the font if the PostScript font is not to be reencoded.
-This code can be used with the [rs]N escape sequence in troff to select the character, even if the character does not have a groff name.
-Every character in the font file must exist in the PostScript font, and the widths given in the font file must match the widths used in the PostScript font. grops assumes that a character with a groff name of space is blank (makes no marks on the page); it can make use of such a character to generate more efficient and compact PostScript output.
+The code for each character given in the font description file must correspond to the code for the character in encoding file, or to the code in the default encoding for the font if the PostScript font is not to be reencoded.
+This code can be used with the [rs]N escape sequence in troff to select the character, even if it does not have a groff glyph name.
+Every character in the font description file must exist in the PostScript font, and the widths given in the font description file must match the widths used in the PostScript font. grops assumes that a character with a groff name of space is blank (makes no marks on the page); it can make use of such a character to generate more efficient and compact PostScript output. grops is able to display all glyphs in a PostScript font; it is not limited to 256 of them. en-file (or the default encoding if no encoding file is specified) just defines the order of glyphs for the first 256 characters; all other glyphs are accessed with additional encoding vectors which grops produces on the fly. grops can embed fonts in a document that are necessary to render it; this is called [lq]downloading[rq].
+Such fonts must be in PFA format.
+Use to convert a Type~1 font in PFB format.
+Downloadable fonts must be listed a download file containing lines of the form

+where psname is the PostScript name of the font, and file is the name of the file containing it; lines beginning with # and blank lines are ignored; fields may be separated by tabs or spaces. file is sought using the same mechanism as that for groff font description files.
+The download file itself is also sought using this mechanism; currently, only the first matching file found in the device and font description search path is used.
 If the file containing a downloadable font or imported document conforms to the Adobe Document Structuring Conventions, then grops interprets any comments in the files sufficiently to ensure that its own output is conforming.
 It also supplies any needed font resources that are listed in the download file as well as any needed file resources.
-It is also able to handle inter-resource dependencies.
-For example, suppose that you have a downloadable font called Garamond, and also a downloadable font called Garamond-Outline which depends on Garamond (typically it would be defined to copy Garamond[aq]s font dictionary, and change the PaintType), then it is necessary for Garamond to appear before Garamond-Outline in the PostScript document. grops handles this automatically provided that the downloadable font file for Garamond-Outline indicates its dependence on Garamond by means of the Document Structuring Conventions, for example by beginning with the following lines
+It is also able to handle inte-resource dependencies.
+For example, suppose that you have a downloadable font called Garamond, and also a downloadable font called Garamon-Outline which depends on Garamond (typically it would be defined to copy Garamond's font dictionary, and change the PaintType), then it is necessary for Garamond to appear before Garamon-Outline in the PostScript document. grops handles this automatically provided that the downloadable font file for Garamon-Outline indicates its dependence on Garamond by means of the Document Structuring Conventions, for example by beginning with the following lines.

-%%DocumentNeededResources: font Garamond
+%!PS-Adobe-3.0 Resource-Font %%DocumentNeededResources: font Garamond %%EndComments %%IncludeResource: font Garamond

 AR